Moses Lee Kim Poo

-Moses Lee Kim Poo (born 22 August 1951) is a former Singaporean engineer and President's Scholar, serving as permanent secretary for the Ministry of Labour (1994–1998), the Ministry of Community Development (1998–1999) and the Ministry of Health (1999–2005).
+Moses Lee Kim Poo (Note: Chinese: see Chinese name and romanisations) (born 22 August 1951) is a former Singaporean engineer and President's Scholar, serving as permanent secretary for the Ministry of Labour (1994–1998), the Ministry of Community Development (1998–1999) and the Ministry of Health (1999–2005).

 Lee served as a chairman of POSB Bank (1994–1998), Central Provident Fund (2002–2005), Sentosa Development Corporation (2013–2019), Tote Board (2013–2021) and GuocoLand (2013–2022).
 Lee also served as a director of M1 from 2015 to 2019.

 Early life and education

-On 22 August 1951, Lee was born in Singapore, and he was the fifth child.
+On 22 August 1951, Moses Lee Kim Poo was born in Singapore, and he was the fifth child.
 He had four brothers and five sisters, and they lived on a farmland located in Changi.
 Lee's father worked as a foreman for the transport division in the Royal Air Force, and his mother was a homemaker.

 Lee received his early education at Telok Paku Primary School, and later St. Stephen's School.
 Upon completing his Primary School Leaving Examination, Lee enrolled in St. Patrick's School, and obtained a Higher School Certificate.
 After graduation, Lee applied to Malaysia–Singapore Airlines as a cadet pilot, but he was unsuccessful.

 In 1970, Lee was chosen by the Public Service Commission as one of eight President's Scholars.
 (Note: Namely, Lee Hsien Loong, Chin Foong Tow, Hsieh Tsun Yan, Goh Chin Ee, Lee Cheok Yew, Low Siok Ching, and Dennis Yong.)
 In line with the Government's aim of training more engineers, Lee enrolled in the University of Singapore.
 However, due to an overwhelming intake, Lee had to spend most of his time at the Prince Edward campus, instead of the main Bukit Timah campus.
 As such, lessons and practicals were conducted using facilities at the adjacent Singapore Polytechnic campus.
 In 1974, Lee graduated with first class honours, and obtained a Bachelor of Engineering in mechanical and production engineering.

 In 1982, Lee graduated from Harvard Business School with a Master of Public Administration.